The map below (1844 – 88 O.S. MAP) shows the property at the time of the Reed family occupancy (304).

 Above: house decorated for the coronation of Edward VII.

-At one time an open air stage existed, on the site of the old Brunswick Cottage at the back of Brunswick Terrace, with seating on what is now the vet’s car park.
+At one time an open air theatre existed, on the site of the old Brunswick Cottage at the back of Brunswick Terrace, with seating on what is now the vet’s car park.
 Various performances were put on here during the summer seasons.
 The stage building was eventually developed to become the tourist information centre for a period and is now a veterinary surgery. (see also ‘Crosses Pen‘)